What is the difference between a Psychologist and a Psychiatrist?

 Psychologists complete a 4 year undergraduate degree which focuses predominantly on the statistics of human behaviour.
-After completing a 4 year degree Psychologists complete another 2 years of a masters degree or a 2 year internship.
+After completing a 4 year degree Psychologists complete another 2 years of a masters degree or a 5th year in postgraduate study plus a year of an internship.
 Psychologists then may complete another couple of years of study to become a doctor.
 A psychologist who has doctorate will usually have a PhD in Psychology.

 Psychiatrists are always medical doctors, and they need to complete the requirements for being a medical doctor before embarking on several years of specialist training within a hospital setting to become a psychiatrist.
 Both Psychologists and Psychiatrists can have a doctorate, but usually psychologists have a doctorate in psychology and psychiatrists in medicine.